skenderidis/gtm-parsing/README.md

 | pool	         |
 | wideip      |

-The PHP script will call the Python script (get_file.py) that will in turn connect to bigip, download the `bigip_gtm.conf` file with scp and save it as `config.conf`
+The PHP script will call the Python script (get_file.py) that will in turn connect to bigip, download the `bigip_gtm.conf` file (with the use of scp), and save it as `config.conf`
 Once the file is stored, Python will parse the file and provide the Servers/Pools/WideIPs results in json format.

 ### Benefits